xeviknal/aidl-2021-wo-rl/README.md

     * `--ppo_epsilon EPSILON`: epsilon ratio hyperparameter (only for PPO strategy).
 Default value is `0.2`.
     * `--ppo_value_coeff COEFF`: value function coefficient hyperparameter (only for PPO strategy).
 Default value is `1.`.
     * `--ppo_entropy_coeff`: entropy coefficient hyperparameter (only for PPO strategy).
 Default value is `0.01`.

+Here are a couple of example executions:
+*  `python main.py --strategy ppo --epochs 10000 --log_interval 50 --experiment my_experiment --ppo_value_coeff 1.5 --ppo_entropy_coeff 0.05 --ppo_epochs 4` : trains 10k episodes with PPO strategy, with checkpoints every 50 episodes, 4 ppo epochs for every memory run and with modified ppo coefficients; the network parameters will be saved to `params/my-experiment.dl` .
+* `python main.py --strategy vpg --experiment my_other_experiment --record true --heatmap true`: records a random run with an action probability heatmap using REINFORCE strategy and loading the network parameters from `params/my_other_experiment.dl` .

 # Used resources